If you would like to re-publish any of the graphics used in this content, please get in touch and we will send you an embed code.

 In fact, 14.3% (essential) of those indicated that they are actively considering a career move to an organisation that would offer them flexible working, citing that the rigidity of their hours is stopping them from doing their role effectively.

 Additionally, a further 42.9% of people who currently don’t have access to flexible working, suggested that having the ability to do so would allow them to maintain or even boost their productivity levels whilst juggling life outside of work at the same time.
 Again, this suggests that people in this bracket are likely to feel less loyal to their employer, opting to change jobs should something more flexible come along.

 The key message here is that if an employer wants to retain their talent and avoid unexpected recruitment costs, then introducing an accessible flexible working policy is a logical and urgent next step.
-Take a look at our interactive graph:
+Take a look at our graph: